neverfap-deluxe/nfd-api/ARTICLES.md

 - Is porn fundamentally wrong?
 No, but that blah blah blah
 - Should I orgasm on NeverFap?
 - Why do I keep relapsing?
-(Are you meditating? )
+(Are you meditating?)

 __WRITING__
-- Creating Your First NeverFap Schedule
+- The NeverFap State of Mind
-- You should never rely on your emotions.

 __Created/Done__
+- What Is NeverFap?
 - Introduction to the NeverFap Deluxe Guide
 - NeverFap: A Best Case Scenario
 - The Five Fundamental Principles of NeverFap